vippsas/vipps-psp-api/vipps-psp-api.md

 #### Magic Numbers for EMVCo Tokens

-Any request to the Vipps PSP API will return a Visa Token.
+Any request to the PSP API will return a Visa Token.
 However, this can be changed by setting the amount in the `init` request.
 No matter what is selected in the app, the token returned by the `MakePayment` request will be: